Square Financial Services logo

 Visit Square Financial Services

-Square is best for small to mid-sized businesses seeking an integrated, industry-specific platform combining payments, POS, staffing, and banking services.
+Square is profile signals for small to mid-sized businesses seeking an integrated, industry-specific platform combining payments, POS, staffing, and banking services.
 The main caveat is that detailed loan terms, pricing, and underwriting criteria are not disclosed on the public website—interested borrowers should contact Square directly for specific financing information.

 • Existing Square sellers needing fast, simply-priced working capital

-• Businesses wanting transparent flat-fee pricing with no hidden charges
+• Businesses wanting listed flat-fee pricing with no hidden charges

 • Merchants who prefer daily payment amounts that adjust with sales volume